gravitational/teleport/rfd/0124-plugin-secrets.md

 The object will be only readable by the `RoleAdmin` role (with one exception).
 This is because plugins run on the auth server, so it's the only role that needs to be able to actually read the static credentials.

+One `Plugin` object can refer to multiple static credentials and a `Plugin` can't refer to existing static credentials.
+Static credentials must be associated with one and only one plugin.

 The one exception here is Teleport Assist, which runs in the proxy.
 The proxy will be able to read plugin credentials with the name of `openai-default`, which is the name of